 4. Marvelous Marvin Hagler: Hagler was the world’s best middleweight for almost a full decade and a host of heavy punchers, including Thomas Hearns and John Mugabi, could not put him down.
 Tasted the canvas only once, on a bogus knockdown to Juan Roldan.

 3. Jake LaMotta: In 106 fights, “The Bronx Bull” hit the deck on just one occasion.
-Fought the great Sugar Ray Robinson six times, and even the Sugarman couldn’t put Jake down.
+Fought the great Sugar Ray Robinson six times, and even the Sugarman could not get Jake off his feet.

 2. Kid Gavilan: Against the likes of Ralph Jones, Beau Jack, Tommy Bell, Ike Williams, Carmen Basilio, and of course the great Sugar Ray Robinson, Gavilan proved his chin rock hard.
 Knocked down just twice in 143 bouts.